blab/blotter/blog/_posts/2016-12-15-open-science-prize.md

 ---
 layout: post
-title: The Open Science Prize and a shared scientific endeavour
+title: The Open Science Prize and a shared scientific endeavor
 author: Trevor Bedford
 ---